microsoft/vscode-docs/docs/remote/devcontainer-cli.md

 ## Visual Studio Code Insiders

  You can install the CLI for the stable and insiders builds of Visual Studio Code side-by-side.
-When running Visual Studio Code  the insiders CLI will be `devcontainer-insiders`, so use this in place of `devcontainer` in the steps above.
+The insiders CLI will be `devcontainer-insiders`, so use this in place of `devcontainer` in the steps above.